 Students are required to register any and all vehicles which may be parked or driven on campus.
 Parking on campus is available to valid permit holders on a first-come, first-serve basis.
 Students are required to have a valid permit properly displayed in their vehicle by September 7, 2013.
-Parking passes are non-transferable for residents and commuters.
+Parking passes are not refundable, non-transferable for residents and commuters.
 Any student who misuses or shares an authorized permit or who forges a parking permit or temporary parking pass may result in judicial referral and may result in the loss of parking privileges on campus property.
 The college reserves the right to limit the availability of the number of parking permits to be issued.

 Buy a Permit

 Hiram College issues student parking permits through The Permit Store (www.thepermitstore.com); to purchase a permit, type in Hiram College as your location.
 Permits for each academic year are available 24 hours a day, 7 days a week beginning August 1st of each academic year.
 Permits are not re-assignable, refundable, and may not be resold.